braingeneers/mission_control/job-launcher/README.md

 To schedule a new job based on an MQTT message:

-1. Create a row in the CSV file hosted at `s3://braingeneers/services/jobs.csv` using the following column headers:
+1. Create a row in the CSV file hosted at `s3://braingeneers/services/mqtt_job_listener/jobs.csv` using the following column headers:

     - `job_name`: The name of your job.
 This should be unique.
 It will be available in your container as an environment variable called `JOB_NAME`.
     - `mqtt_topic`: The MQTT topic that triggers the job.
-    - `image`: The docker image to be used.
+    - `image`: The Docker image to be used.
     - `cpu_request`, `memory_request`, `gpu`, `disk_request`: Hardware resources to request for the job.
     - `cpu_limit`, `memory_limit`, `disk_limit`: Maximum hardware resources for the job.
     - `parallelism`: The number of pods to run in parallel.
 See [Best Practices for Running Parallel Jobs](#best-practices-for-running-parallel-jobs) for more information.

-2. Upload the updated CSV file back to `s3://braingeneers/services/jobs.csv`.
+2. Upload the updated CSV file back to `s3://braingeneers/services/mqtt_job_listener/jobs.csv`.

 When the MQTT Job Listener receives a message on the MQTT topic specified in the `mqtt_topic` column, it will schedule the corresponding Kubernetes job.